KittyMcDonagh/kmcd-issue-tracking-project/README.md

 ### **2.1.1 LOOK & FEEL**

-I used figma.com ([link to my designs](https://www.figma.com/file/g5LWnVMBRVwuMGNSxHS7qb/Home-Page?node-id=0%3A1)) to design the look and feel of the website.
+I used figma.com ([link to my screen layouts on figma.com](https://www.figma.com/file/g5LWnVMBRVwuMGNSxHS7qb/Home-Page?node-id=0%3A1), [link to my designs on github](https://github.com/KittyMcDonagh/kmcd-issue-tracking-project/tree/master/Design/figma-wireframes)) to design the look and feel of the website.
 These screen layouts laid the foundation for the site.
 The original design focused on the Issues, but I based the Features list and details on the same design,so I didn't create any new design for these.

 As regards adding the comments, thumbs up, and add to cart, I didn't want to deviate too much from the original design, so I added these items in such a way that they blended in with the original design.

 I have added screen shots of the original design in the 'Design' folder of the root directory.

-### **2.1.2 Logic Flow**
+### **2.1.2 Logic Flows**

-I used Microsoft Publisher to create a high level logic flow of the Issue Tracker, user setup, and vendor-side and client-side workflows for the Issues & Features.
+I used Microsoft Publisher to create logic flows for the Issue Tracker and user setup, for Vendor-side processing, and Client-side processing, and workflows for the Issues & Features - [link to my system diagrams on github](https://github.com/KittyMcDonagh/kmcd-issue-tracking-project/tree/master/Design/system-diagrams)

 #### **2.1.2.1 Issue Tracker High Level Overview**

 ![alt text](/Design/system-diagrams/issue_tracking_overall_view.png "Issue Tracker Overview")

 ### **2.1.2.2 User Setup**